oobabooga/text-generation-webui/docs/llama.cpp.md

 * If you have enough VRAM, use a high number like `--n-gpu-layers 1000` to offload all layers to the GPU.
 * Otherwise, start with a low number like `--n-gpu-layers 10` and then gradually increase it until you run out of memory.

-This feature works out of the box for NVIDIA GPUs.
+This feature works out of the box for NVIDIA GPUs on Linux (amd64) or Windows.
 For other GPUs, you need to uninstall `llama-cpp-python` with

 ```
 pip uninstall -y llama-cpp-python